neuml/txtmarker/README.md

 highlights: list of (string, string|regex)
 ```

 List of highlight elements.
 Each pair has a name (can be None) and text value.
 The text can either be a string or a regular expression.
+When using string matching, make sure to escape regular expressions (i.e. call `re.escape`).